Kitware/ParaView/.gitlab/issue_templates/new-release.md

 <!--
 If making a non-RC release:

-  - [ ] Request from marketing@kitware.com an update of version number in "Download Latest Release" text on www.paraview.org
-  - [ ] Move unclosed issues in GitLab to the next release milestone in GitLab -->
+  - [ ] Move unclosed issues in GitLab to the next minor release milestone in GitLab -->

 /cc @ben.boeckel